Employment 1

 We are creating employment profiles for members interested in working.
 Members can come in and fill out the Profile and Vocational self assessment and it will soon be on our website for your convenience.
 Just complete the assessment and drop it off at the clubhouse.
 This will help us to find work suited to the needs of our membership.

-Member Testimonials: Members interested in Transitional Employment need to be registered with the Office of Vocational Rehabilitation.
-Please see any staff for the application or contact OVR directly (Jenan Barghouthi) at 610-821-6441 ext 3106.
+Members interested in Transitional Employment need to be registered with the Office of Vocational Rehabilitation.
+Please see any staff for the application or contact OVR directly at 610-821-6441 ext 3106.

 Pennsylvania Office of Vocational Rehabilitation (OVR)